 • Use of Lights: Flashlights only at point of kill

 Night hunting wolves raised some hackles; again not allowed until after the gun deer season.
-Coyotes and racoons are hunted at night.
-So what is the big deal here?
+Coyotes and raccoons are hunted at night.
+So what is the problem here?
 Most night time wolf hunting will most likely be done from a calling setup as is with coyote hunting.

 • Cable restraints: Shall be allowed as a trapping method

 • Trapping: Shall be allowed with specific regulations